envato/google-analytics-for-wordpress/readme.txt

 == Changelog ==

+1. 2.9.3: Added a new option for RSS link tagging, which allows you to tag your RSS feed links with RSS campaign variables.
+When you've set campaign variables to use # instead of ?, this will adhere to that setting too.
+Thanks to [Timan Rebel](http://rebelic.nl/) for the idea and code.
 1. 2.9.2:
 	* Added a check to see whether the wp_footer() call is in footer.php
 	* Added a message to the source when tracking code is left out because user is logged in as admin